 - Have better discussions with SEO providers.
 The ideal SEO agency should be trying to educate you about why you need to invest in content, blogging, audience development etc. If they are simply talking about tactics like article marketing, comment spamming, or #1 rankings, ranking guarantees then walk away.
 They haven’t kept up with the times.

 - Embrace content marketing & social media.
 Miss the old days when you didn’t have to invest in blogging and content?
 Too bad.
-You now have the budget for it because within 2 years the old paper based Yellow pages will be gone and you can invest that money in content and building a social media audience that can be used to promote your content.
-I have made this transition for my own ecommerce businesses and have even created a Content Marketing Business offering the same content creation services for other businesses.
+You now have the budget for it because within 2 years the old paper-based Yellow pages will be gone and you can invest that money in content and building a social media audience that can be used to promote your content.

 - Choose the right metrics.
 Take the time to work with your agency to develop a simple way of tracking the right metrics for your business.
 There are a ton of good articles about this.
 If you and your agency agree on these metrics up front there is less chance of disagreements down the track.